google/closure-templates/documentation/dev/js.md

 ```

 Here, `output` is a `SanitizedContent` object containing the string `'Hello
 world!'`.
-Note that because the `.helloWorld` template did not declare any
+Note that because the `helloWorld` template did not declare any
 params, it is legal to call the generated JavaScript function without any
 arguments.
 The next section discusses how to pass template data.